Successinnovatia/percy-memecoin-website/README.md

-# Memecoin website showing info about a memecoin
+# Simple Landing page for a Memecoin Website